joaoipiraja/NoiseCancellingAlgoriithm/arduino_simulation/README.md

 # Arduino Simulation

 # Process
 The start algorithm was not running on the arduino.
 We made some changes

-- We defined global variables to see if the arrays would exceed SRAM memory and avoid overflow at runtime
-- We strip all pointer references
-- We use the serial interface as simply as possible: `Serial.parsefloat` and `Serial.println(output[i], 7)`
-- Decrease the length of the `FILTER_LENGHT` filter from 256 to 100
-- Use the Serial Channel to receive and send data
-	- Limit output to 7 decimal places
-	- Use Pyserial and split the input of 1000 into small chunks of 10 to be processed bit by bit
+- Input of 2 `Float` arrays 1000 positions

+### in python

+- Generate the signal from a sinusoid with noise + reference noise With `pyserial`, send this data in small batches of 10 and receive the output
-	- We compare the two outputs based on the error between responses
+- Run the same filter algorithm and compare error between responses

+### On arduino:
+- Receive 2 * 10 samples, process the response and send via serial
+- Reset inputs, outputs, energy and error
+- Keep filter coefficients and buffer

 ## Problems

-- We were looking to increase the precision to more than 7 decimal places.
-However, the vector of received characters and the `atof` function were not disturbing the accuracy
+- Memory limitation:
+	- Filter size adjustments and adapt algorithm to its adaptive character
+	- Overflow of variables in operation
+- Limitation on precision of numbers

 # Installation Guide